mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 {}_1 F_{1}(a, b, 0)=\sum_{m=0}^{\infty} \frac{a^{(m)} 0^{n}}{b^{(m)} m!}
 $$
 All of the terms but one ($n = 0$) are zero.
 The first term involving $0^0$ is undefined.
-Taking the limit as $z \rightarrow 0$ from the positive side we find
+Taking the limit as $z \rightarrow 0$ from the positive side, we find
 $$
 {}_1F_{1}(a, b, 0) =
 \lim _{z \rightarrow 0^{+}} {}_1 F_{1}(a, b, z) =